 - Carry out all rubbish.

-- Contamination of water sources by human waste can lead to the transmission of all sorts of nasties.
+- Contamination of water sources by human waste can lead to the transmission of diseases.
 Where there is a toilet, use it.
-Where there is none, bury your waste.
+Where there isn't, bury your waste.
 Dig a small hole 15cm deep and at least 100m from any watercourse.
 Cover the waste with soil and a rock.
 Pack out toilet paper.

 - For washing, use biodegradable soap and a water container at least 50m away from any watercourses.
 Disperse the waste water widely to allow the soil to filter it fully.